GameSurge

 GameSurge is a popular Internet Relay Chat network devoted to the online multiplayer gaming community.
 Games commonly seen referenced on GameSurge include many first person shooters (such as Counter-Strike, Counter-Strike: Source, Team Fortress Classic, Team Fortress 2, Day of Defeat, Call of Duty, and Battlefield 2) and MMORPGs (such as World of Warcraft and Guild Wars).

-GameSurge is consistently in the top 20 IRC Networks by users currently online.

 History

 GameSurge was created in February 2004, as a result of the merger of GamesNET users and the ProGamePlayer Network, a network with common interests.
 The merger, coincidentally, occurred during a time of legal disputes over the domain name gamesnet.net.

 At present day, the user base of GameSurge is primarily North American, with a growing number of English-speaking gamers from Europe.
 The user base contains a large number of clans who participate in a wide variety of games.
 Among the more popular games on GameSurge are Counter-Strike, Counter-Strike: Source, Team Fortress Classic, Team Fortress 2, Day of Defeat, Urban Terror and Call of Duty.